ahammednibras8/secure-mcp-db/README.md

    necessary one.
 4. **Zero Trust is Hard:** You will find yourself fighting the middleware.
 "Why can't I query this?"
 Because you didn't allowlist it.
 Security is friction.
+5. **Build Complexity:** We are running C code in Deno.
+Ensuring `libpg_query` compiles correctly via Emscripten and links to the Deno runtime was a non-trivial engineering challenge.
+But it ensures our parser behavior is 1:1 identical to the database.

 ---